-A big step to have a sustainable wardrobe is to understand which clothes you wear and which you don’t.
+A big step to having a sustainable wardrobe is to understand which clothes you wear and which you don’t.

 By knowing this, it will be easier for you not to make any mistakes while shopping for clothes.
 So you won’t be buying any clothes that you won’t be wearing.

 You’ll only be purchasing pieces that are your style and that fit you, that you’re going to wear for years.
-Go into details while analyzing your clothing.
+Go into detail while analyzing your clothing.

 What colors do you love?
 What size and cut fit you best?
 Do you like patterns?
 Next time you’ll need to buy an item of clothing, you’ll know exactly which pieces will go with your closet.

 I also highly advise you to assess which type of clothes you need to buy and which you don’t.
 Try to only buy the clothes that you need.